confluentinc/ksql/docs/developer-guide/udf.rst

 - with a Double column, returning the aggregated value as Double.
 - with a String (VARCHAR) and an initializer that is a String (VARCHAR), returning the aggregated String (VARCHAR) length as a Long (BIGINT).
+- with a Struct (STRUCT<A INTEGER, B INTEGER>) that wraps two integers, returning an aggregate that sums each value independently

 .. code:: java